tale-toul/Harbor/ansible/Readme.md

 ...
 ```

-We use the remote user *ec2-user* which is the available user in most of the aws AMIs,
-then run the tasks as root (become=true).
+We need to run the tasks as root (become=true).

-The first task installs the rpm package that enables the EPEL repository.
+The first task installs the rpm package that enables the EPEL repository, this task is

-The second task updates the already installed packages
+different between RedHat and CentOS hosts

-The third task install ansible proper.
+The second task installs ansible proper.

 To run the playbook use the following command: